-Synthesize compounds of interest in support of a lead optimization program as directed by the lead chemist.
+Synthesize compounds of interest in support of lead optimization, therapeutic discovery and development programs as directed by the lead chemist.

 Develop and optimize synthetic methods to synthesize compounds.

 Purify the products of multiple-step syntheses on milligram to gram reaction scales.